pdrsa/magicSquares/README.md

 # magicSquares (en)

-The input for the program is a integer n: the size of the square side.
+The input for the program is an integer n: the size of the square side.

 The output is a Magic Square of side n.